scriptgenerator64/Zesty-SMS-Forwarder/README.md

 # Zesty SMS Forwarder
 <img align="right" src="assets/sample_screen.png" width="250px">
-Anyone who has tried transitioning all of their telecommunications over to Voice Over IP (VOIP) knows that there are a few companies that refuse to accept their phone VOIP number as an SMS verification method.
+Anyone who has tried transitioning all of their telecommunications over to Voice-Over-IP (VOIP) knows that there are a few companies, mostly large financial institutions, that refuse to accept VOIP phone numbers as SMS verification methods.

 For that reason, it is mandatory to always keep a legacy SMS line active; this Android project will allow you to forward any received SMS messages to an email or phone number of your choice and has numerous other quality-of-life features.